theod0sis/Reactiveness/README.md

 ```

 ## Useful info
-The plugin refactors only inner AsyncTask classes on the current state.
+The plugin refactors only inner & anonymous AsyncTask classes on the current state.
+Standalone AsyncTask classes will be added to next version.